aslpavel/pretzel-pkg/README.rst

 --------

 Main reason for creation of this framework was to execute code on a set of machines via ssh connection.
-And its achieved by usage of ``SSHConnection`` class. ``SSHConnection`` object a callable object which returns proxy object for its argument.
+It is achieved by usage of ``SSHConnection`` class. ``SSHConnection`` is a callable object which returns proxy object for its argument.
 You can call proxy object, get its attributes or items ``proxy[item]``, result of such operations is again a proxy object with this embedded operations.
 Proxy implements monad interface, and to get result of embedded chain of operations you can yield it inside asynchronous function.
 In this example we create proxy for ``os.getpid`` function, call it and then execute on remote